 - Call our office immediately

-- Get representation resolving the issue properly
+- Get professional representation to resolve the issue properly

 Tip #1: Take It Seriously

-A pink summons means you must appear in NYC Criminal Court.
+A pink summons means you must appear in Queens Criminal Court.
 It’s not just a regular traffic ticket.
 Even minor infractions like riding on the sidewalk or ignoring a traffic light can carry serious legal and financial consequences if ignored.

 Tip #2: Understand What It Means